deryayildirim/pdsnd_github/README.md

 US Bikeshare Data Analysis with Python

 ### Description
-This project aims to analyse and compare bike share system usage patterns between three large cities: Chicago, New York City, and Washington.
+This project aims to **analyse and compare bike share system usage patterns** between three large cities: Chicago, New York City, and Washington.

+The following **softwares** are used to accomplish this project:

+- Python 3
+- Terminal
+- Anaconda

 ### Files used
 - chicago.csv